 - It gives an option to the investors and traders to transfer their risk to professional risk bearers.

-- Exchanges offer a continuous and fair market for the price discovery wherein the producer of the commodity is free from middlemen.
+- Exchanges offer a continuous and fair market for the price discovery wherein the producer of the commodity is free from mediators.

 - Since the commodity exchanges ensure the continuity of trade, financiers and bankers have no issues to extend a loan against the commodities.